Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Directions/Route around barriers/README.md

     v.
 Add the graphic to the stops graphics overlay.
 4. When the user adds a barrier, create a polygon barrier and add it to the route parameters.
     i.
 Normalize the geometry (see **3i** above). ii.
-Buffer the geometry to create a larger barrier from the tapped point by calling `AGSGeometryEngine.bufferGeometry(geometry:byDistance:)`. iii.
+Buffer the geometry to create a larger barrier from the tapped point by calling `class AGSGeometryEngine.bufferGeometry(geometry:byDistance:)`. iii.
 Create the graphic from the geometry and the symbol. iv.
 Add the graphic to the barriers overlay.
 5. When ready to find the route, configure the route parameters.